2022-23 MIT Transfer Acceptance Rate, Requirements, and Application Deadline

 • Earned exceptional grades in their first year at a community college or 4-year university.

-• Have completed at least college-level calculus and calculus-based physics.
+• Have completed at least college-level single variable and multivariable calculus, calculus-based physics, introductory biology, and introductory chemistry.

 • We recommend checking out this page for further info on major-specific coursework you will want to complete to enhance your chances of acceptance.